-In Australia, the bulk of the cotton industry is concentrated in northern NSW and southern QLD around river valleys.
+In Australia, the bulk of the cotton industry is concentrated in northern NSW and southern Qld around river valleys (Figure 5).
 In NSW, cotton is grown along the Barwon and Darling rivers in the west and the Lachlan and Murrumbidgee rivers in the south.
-It also cultivated south from the Macintyre River on the Queensland border and covers the Gwydir, Namoi and Macquarie valleys.
-In Queensland, cotton is grown in the Darling Downs, St George, Dirranbandi and Macintyre Valley regions and also near Emerald, Theodore and Biloela in Central Queensland
+It is also cultivated south from the Macintyre River on the Qld border and covers the Gwydir, Namoi and Macquarie valleys.
+In Qld, cotton is grown in the Darling Downs, St George, Dirranbandi and Macintyre Valley regions and also near Emerald, Theodore and Biloela in Central Qld (DAFF, 2019).